-Less than 10% of net sales during the period.
+\ Less than 10% of net sales during the period.

-As of April 1, 2023, two customers represented approximately 55% and 15% of aggregated gross accounts receivables, respectively.
+As of July 1, 2023, four customers represented approximately 20%, 18%, 13% and 10% of aggregated gross accounts receivables, respectively.
 As of December 31, 2022, one customer represented approximately 69% of aggregate gross accounts receivables.
 The loss of a major customer or a reduction in sales to or difficulties collecting payments from these customers could significantly reduce the Company's net sales and adversely affect its operating results.
 The Company mitigates risks associated with foreign and domestic receivables by purchasing comprehensive credit insurance.

 The Company resells certain component products to end-customers that are not reached in the distribution models of the component manufacturers, including storage customers, appliance customers, system builders and cloud and datacenter customers.
-For the three months ended April 1, 2023 and April 2, 2022, resales of these products represented approximately 77% and 91% of net product sales, respectively.
+For the three and six months ended July 1, 2023, resales of these products represented approximately 86% and 81% of net product sales, respectively.
+For the three and six months ended July 2, 2022, resales of these products represented approximately 89% and 90% of net product sales, respectively.

-Note 4-Credit Agreement
+Note 4-Credit Agreement and Standby Letters of Credit